joshbegley/nyt-latest/previous.md

 `Taylor James Johnatakis, 40, coordinated rioters to rush a police barricade at the Southwest stairs to the U.S. Capitol on Jan.
 6.`\
 https://nytimes.com/2024/04/04/us/taylor-johnatakis-capitol-riot-sentencing.html

-**Proof that every vote matters: California Congressional primary has a three-way tie.**\
+**Proof that every vote matters: California Congressional primary has a rare tie for a runoff spot.**\
 `By Jill Cowan`\
 https://nytimes.com/live/2024/04/04/us/biden-trump-election/proof-that-every-vote-matters-california-congressional-primary-has-a-three-way-tie